 Your Dwarf Fortress sometimes receives visiting diplomats or leaders from neighboring human lands.
 In some cases, the human lands are ruled by a demon posing as the avatar of the humans' deity, who is nonetheless precisely as amiable as any other human diplomat would be.
 Unless it gets upset by something and starts spitting poison or fire.

-Happens in Gunnerkrigg Court with Antimony Carver (a twelve-year-old girl) and Coyote (an ancient trickster god of incredible power), who act friendly and seem to more or less treat each other as equals.
-Word Of God holds that one of the reasons Coyote likes Antimony is because she doesn't hesitate to shrug him off.
+Antimony Carver (a twelve-year-old girl) and Coyote (an ancient trickster god of incredible power), act friendly and seem to more or less treat each other as equals.
+Word of God holds that one of the reasons Coyote likes Antimony is because she doesn't hesitate to shrug him off.
 To her ethereal sight he looks much like someone peering into a fishbowl would — if that fishbowl were our three-dimensional space... and she has no problems riding on his back or playing a prank on her teacher together.

 Prior to Coyote, Antimony was acquainted with a number of psychopomps, whom she'd follow and talk to during their visits to the hospital where she lived (to claim the patients who didn't make it).
 In particular, the Guide of Insects, Ketrak, is apparently quite friendly, but Kat was freaked out upon introduction (though he's supposedly a comforting sight to his intended audience).